 Maybe unfair to leave the question about overall story-quality open like that, but statistically only a very small number of stories on social media are unique.
 Most are repeated launches of the same stories, jokes, YouTube clips, etc., and there is no need to go through them again regardless of how good they once may have been.

 Stories of a social or funny nature rarely ever catch my attention, so how many that are made-up and how many that are real is something I know next to nothing about.
 S.c. “fake” stories are most likely in high numbers out here, but who's counting.

 skipping on the details…

-Those who choose to cast a wide net across social media and ignore most details, will be able
+Those who choose to cast a wide net across social media and ignore most details, will

-or scan for conspiracy theories.
+up facts or scan for conspiracy theories.

 That is about the best description I can give for how I “exploit” social media and other “news” and “information” channels available to me for useful stuff, without being all that active on any of the platforms.

 Getting hung up in details, opinions and/or personalities, would be a serious waste of time in any case.